CS341W-Admin/drive-thru/README.md

 3. Overpayments get tracked as tips for employees.
 McCluckels does not give change.
 3. If a payment is successful but the order cannot be fulfilled for any reason, then the order will be canceled.
 The funds __do not__ get counted as receipts.
 4. All successful orders/payments will be accumulated (session totals) in the receipts for the given product (e.g., regular, spicy, deluxe).
-   1. Accumulate the exact full amount of the purchases only, not overpayments.
+   1. Accumulate the exact amount of the purchases only.
 (Reminder: Overpayments go as tips to employees.)

 ### 3. Process Steps
 A successful order will have the following sequence: